-Disney’s Animal Kingdom is the largest Disney park with over 500 acres.
-That is a lot of walking around!
-Luckily there is a 30 minute show that will not only give your feet the rest they deserve, but become one of the most entertaining shows you have ever seen at a theme park.
+At nearly 600 acres, Animal Kingdom is the largest theme park at Walt Disney World Resort.
+If you’re anything like me, I know what you’re thinking: that is a lot of walking!
+Luckily, included in all that acreage is a 30-minute show that will not only give your feet the rest they deserve, but also blow your mind as one of the most entertaining experiences you’ll ever have at a park: Festival of the Lion King.

 The first time I caught the production, I had no idea what to expect.
 I was mostly going because I had always been a big fan of The Lion King — it was one of my favorite movies as a child — and I figured, if nothing else, I would enjoy Festival for that.
 Much to my delight, I was absolutely blown away upon my first viewing, and I’ve been equally blown away by every viewing since then.
 From the beloved, moving songs to the whimsical display of dancing and acrobatics, there’s just so much to take in and enjoy.

 The fun starts right as you enter the theater, where each section of seating is represented by a different animal – you’re either with the warthogs, the giraffes, the elephants, or the lions.
 Once the audience is seated, some of the performers come out early to get the crowd pumped up.
 As an audience member, you’ll get to participate by making the sound of the animal whose section you’re sitting in.
 (Yes, that means if you’re in the giraffe section, you’ll have to figure out what one sounds like!)